Trail Impacts

 Trail Updates

-- Work description: Crews will be drilling test holes for underground utility testing.
-They will be using a vacuum truck (image below) to suck up the dirt to check for the utilities.
+- Work description: Crews will be excavating test holes to locate and identify underground utilities.
+They will be using a vacuum truck (image below) to extract the dirt to access the utilities.

 - Location: Along Water Street and the ERT under the 264 overpass.
-Map is below.
+Along the Downtown waterfront, Otter Berth area and Waterside Drive.
+Please see the attached maps for reference.

 About the Resilient Norfolk Coastal Storm Risk Management Project